corrscope/corrscope/docs/index.md

 Sampled trumpets generally consist of a sharp falling edge, followed by gibberish with one or more rising edges.

 - Set "Trigger Direction" to "Falling (-1)", which will track the falling edge well.
 (Using a rising-edge trigger will result in poor results, since the gibberish will vary between notes, especially for SNES SPC music using the echo functionality.)
-- Slope trigger is useful, since the trumpet has a narrow tall positive section, followed by a narrow tall negative section.

 ### Complex Waves and Trigger Direction (screenshot from [Midori Mizuno - Sinkhole](https://www.youtube.com/watch?v=ElWHUp0BIDw))

 ![Screenshot of complex wave in corrscope](images/complex-bass.png?raw=true)

-Corrscope's standard "edge trigger" does not look for "steep edges" but instead "sign changes".
-It operates by maximizing `(signed area in right half) - (signed area in left half)`.
+~~Corrscope's standard "edge trigger" does not look for "steep edges" but instead "sign changes".
+It operates by maximizing `(signed area in right half) - (signed area in left half)`~~ TODO fix this explanation.
 This waveform has a clear falling edge from positive to negative, but no clear edge from negative to positive.

-Either:

 - Set "Trigger Direction" to "Falling (-1)".
-- Alternatively set "Trigger Direction" to "Rising (+1)", set "Edge Strength" to 0, and increase "Slope Strength".
-This will latch onto the small rising edge.
+- If you want rising-edge triggering, you could try setting "Trigger Direction" to "Rising (+1)", experimenting with "DC Removal Rate" and "Slope Width", and possibly decreasing "Buffer Strength" to 0.
+This may or may not work well.

 ### NES Triangle Waves

 <!-- TODO add screenshots -->

 NES triangle waves are stair-stepped.
-In theory, Area Trigger would work and properly locate the best zero-crossing on each frame.
-However, on every frame, corrscope looks at a different portion of the triangle wave, computes the average value (DC offset), and subtracts it from all samples.
+If "DC Removal Rate" is nonzero, on every frame, corrscope looks at a different portion of the triangle wave, computes the average value (DC offset), and subtracts it from all samples.
 Unfortunately since the exact amount of DC (positive or negative) fluctuates between frames, corrscope will shift the wave vertically by different amounts, causing it to jump between different rising edges.

-Try the following:

 - Use any "Trigger Direction" you prefer.
 Rising and Falling both work equally well.
+- Set "DC Removal Rate" to 0.
+This causes corrscope to look at the actual zero crossings instead of subtracting an estimated DC offset on each frame.
-- Set "Sign Triggering" to 1 or so.
+- Alternatively, set "Sign Triggering" to 1 or so.
 This causes corrscope to preprocess the waveform before DC is removed, and add 0.5(peak-to-peak amplitude) to positive samples and subtract 0.5(peak-to-peak amplitude) from negative samples.
 The resulting steep edges will remain as zero crossings, even after DC is filtered out.
-- Afterwards, set "Edge Strength" to nonzero (and optionally enable "Slope Strength").
-Edge Strength will pick up the zero crossings (which match the zero crossings before DC removal), and Slope Strength will pick up the steep edges located at zero crossings.

 NES triangle waves have 15 rising/falling edges.
 The NES high-pass removes DC and low frequencies, causing waveforms to decay towards y=0.
 As a result, "which edge crosses y=0" changes with pitch.

-- Reduce "Buffer Strength" to 0 (or up to 0.5).
+- Reduce "Buffer Strength" to 0.
 Corrscope's buffer needs to be disabled, to prevent it from remembering "which edge used to cross y=0".

 ### FDS FM Waves